jumpinjackie/forge-e33-mod/design/WHITE.md

  - Mechanically represented here as:
     - Granting shield counters
     - A temporary "humility" effect to represent silencing.
+ - The only white nevron in this set that is finished (it cannot be any other color for flavor reasons).
+All other white nevrons are unfinished.
  - 13/10/2025: Removed Devoid.

 ## Danseuse Teacher